 Teams, all-around competitors and those individual event qualifiers on floor exercise are asked to bring their floor exercise music in two different forms.
-If your primary method is via iPod, please bring a CD and vice-versa as backup.
+If your primary method is via iPod, please bring a secondary backup.

 REGIONAL MAT COLOR

 Regional hosts may use any solid-color floor exercise carpet, provided any corporate logos are covered.
 If the host institution rents or borrows a mat for the regional competition, then a blue AAI mat shall be used.